jewelux/Talking-Remote-Controller-LX1WJ/README.md

 - Interface type
 - Spoken labels

-Profiles are documented in the `profiles` directory.
+Profiles are documented in the futur `profiles` directory.

 ### Currently implemented